Get Started with Bitnami Multi-Tier Solutions on AWS

 The next sections will walk you through these steps in detail.
 As an alternative, you can also watch the following video which demonstrates the same steps:

 Step 1: Register with Amazon Web Services (AWS)

-Once you've signed in to Amazon, sign up for AWS by providing some basic contact information and your mobile phone number.
+Once you’ve signed in to Amazon, sign up for AWS by selecting the account type and providing some basic contact information and your mobile phone number.